songxiaoyu/QuadST/README.md

 using this link
 (<https://github.com/songxiaoyu/QuadST/tree/main/Data_2019_seqfish_plus_SScortex>).

-The data preprocessing step can be found in XXX.R, which uses three
+The data preprocessing step can be found in RealData_SeqFISHplus/1_PreprocessData_SeqFISHplus.R, which uses three
 inputs: (1) gene \* cell count matrix for expression, (2) cell spatial coordinates, (3) cell features (e.g. cell type, FOV).
 The output is a “SingleCellExperiment” object called seqFISHplus_scran_sce for QuadST